CodeMaster7000/CodeMaster7000/README.md

 ![Jokes Card](https://readme-jokes.vercel.app/api)

-### ⚡ Latest News from CodeMaster7000, NetFruit Technologies and GitHub ⚡
+### ⚡ Latest News from CodeMaster7000, NetFruit Technologies and the GitHub Community ⚡

 - NEW & TRENDING: GitHub is currently celebrating 100 million developers!
 The initial goal was to reach this figure by 2025, but we have blown right past that number!